 Storage Instructions for Janumet

 Store Janumet at room temperature, between 68°F to 77°F (20°C to 25°C).
 Keep Janumet away from heat, moisture, and direct sunlight.
 Do not freeze Janumet and keep it away from the reach of children.
 Do not eat any tablet if you notice torn packing or there is moisture in the tablet.
-Do not share your Janumet 50 mg Tablet with someone else having diabetes type-2.
+Please Do not share your Janumet 50 mg Tablet with someone else having diabetes type-2.
 If you are travelling with Janumet, keep the tablets in their original packing.
 Properly dispose of the Janumet upon the expiration date.

 The use of Janumet 50 mg/500 mg tablets can indeed lead to Vitamin B-12 deficiency.
 It happens when you take Janumet for the long term.
 Janumet interferes with the absorption of Vitamin B-12 in your stomach.
 It can cause anemia in the person in addition to nerves problems.
 Some doctors suggest the patients taking Janumet tablets to take Vitamin B-12 from outside sources after consultation.